Skip to main content

 Program coordinators created a community advisory board of veterans and caregivers, clinicians, and policymakers to identify veterans' needs and challenges.
 Partnerships and collaboration with existing programs and veteran advocates are also important.

-Michigan Veterans Affairs Agency's Veteran Connector program recommends asking new patients or clients, “Have you or a member of your household served in the military?”
+Michigan Veterans Affairs Agency's Veteran Connector program recommends asking new patients or clients, “Have you or a member of your immediate household ever served in the military?”
 This wording is preferred over “Are you a veteran?” since some people who have served in the military do not view themselves as veterans.

 Contact Information